mert-ayhan/sample-apache-logs/README.md

 # sample-apache-logs
- It prints sample apache logs to a file.
+ It prints sample apache logs to a file.<br>
+ I wrote this script to check elasticsearch's benchmark values.
  ```
  usage: ./run.sh [-h] [-f file_name] [-a log_amount=1] [-s sleep_time=0]
  where: